Bachelor's-Master's Program Portal

 Graduate coursework in Wagner is under controlled enrollment and undergraduate students are not able to register for graduate courses on Albert.
 To register for graduate courses in Wagner, please email firstname.lastname@example.org.
 In your email, please include:

 - your name

 - the course number, course title, and 4- or 5-digit class number of the course(s) that you are requesting

 - your registration appointment time (when applicable, in future terms)

 Credit taken as an undergraduate student toward the graduate is not given for courses completed with a grade of less than B+, or for courses taken on a pass/fail basis.

-CAS students are allowed to take 16 credits in non-liberal arts courses in the other schools of the University; any Wagner courses taken toward the minors count against those 16 credits.
-Students with a good academic reason for going over the 16-point limit must petition the Office of Academic Standards (Silver 909, 212.998.8140) for permission to take additional credits outside of the College.
+CAS students are allowed to take 16 credits in non-liberal arts courses in the other schools of the University; any Wagner courses taken toward the MPA or MUP count against those 16 credits.
+If you expect to go over the 16 credit limit, you will need to consult with your CAS advisor.

 In addition, no Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses

-Bachelor’s-Master’s candidates are encouraged to participate in Wagner Student Organizations overseen by the Wagner Student Association for graduate students.
+As a student on the Bachelor’s-Master’s track, you are encouraged to participate in Wagner Student Organizations overseen by the Wagner Student Association for graduate students.